SonarSource/gh-action-lt-backlog/README.md

 [AssignCardToSender](AssignCardToSender) - Assign Kanban card to sender of the event, mainly when moving card from `To do` column.

-[CreateCardForIssue](CreateCardForIssue) - Crate card for issue, mainly when milestoned.
+[CreateCardForIssue](CreateCardForIssue) - Create card for issue, mainly when milestoned.

 [CreateCardForStandalonePR](CreateCardForStandalonePR) - Create card for Standalone PR in `In progress` column.